All premiums on gold, silver, and other precious metals change on a daily basis, so please call us for a current price quote or to lock in a price!

 Owning, trading, and bartering with gold and silver date all the way back to early Egyptian civilizations.
 Gold and silver have been a measure of wealth throughout history; bullion is the form in which these physical precious metals are traded today.
 In fact, many individuals consider bullion as a ‘safe haven’ for the future.
 Gold and Silver are not only some of the world’s most precious metals, but is also one of the best investments you can make against inflation.
 Stocks may crash, but gold lives on; history proves it.

-If you are looking to invest in gold or silver bullion to diversify your investment and/or retirement portfolio with a sensible investment, here is a basic background on the precious metals market as to why it is a wise way to move forward with the diversification of your portfolio into a bullion investment for protection against geopolitical and other economic uncertainties.
+If you are looking to invest in gold or silver bullion to diversify your investment and/or retirement portfolio with a sensible investment, read our blogs below for a basic background on the precious metals market as to why it is a wise way to move forward with the diversification of your portfolio into a bullion investment for protection against geopolitical and other economic uncertainties.

 We have put together this simple guide to help you get a better understanding of the buying and selling process for gold, silver and other precious metals.
 (The four primary precious metals are gold, silver, platinum, and palladium.)